Celytic/Wine-Game-Compatibilities/Game-list.md

 # uno!
 System: Yatagarasu

 Single player works if you can get UPlay running; multiplayer will crash your game and freeze the games of other people in the lobby.
-I've also read that multiplayer works if you play only with other Proton/Wine users.
+I've also read that multiplayer works if you play only with other Proton/Wine users, but have yet to confirm this.

 # Call of Duty: Infinite Warfare
 System: Yatagarasu